FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 As a result, we need to be able to perform provisioning via EAP, and not via some IP protocol.

-# Interaction with existing EAP Methods
+# Interaction with EAP Methods

 As the provisioning identifier is used within EAP, it necessarily has interactions with, and effects on, the various EAP methods.
 This